Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: H older continuity of the metric

+where $W$ is a neighborhood of the support of $\phi$.
+Then elementary regularity estimates for harmonic functions yield that $\sup_{z} \|\phi(z)\|_\nabla \leq c_0 M$ where the supremum is over the support of $\phi$ and $c_0$ is a constant depending on the support of $\phi$.
+Thus for a constant $c_1 > 0$ (depending on the particular choice of $\phi$) we have that

-where $|U|$ denotes the Lebesgue measure of $U$.
-Inserting the bound~\eqref{eqn::harmonic_gradient_bound} into~\eqref{eqn::gff_change_bc_rn} and using, for example, the Cauchy-Schwarz inequality gives us a uniform lower bound on the probability of an event which depends on $h_2|_U$ in terms of the probability of the corresponding event computed using the law of $h_1|_U$.
+Combining the bound~\eqref{eqn::harmonic_gradient_bound} with~\eqref{eqn::gff_change_bc_rn} and using, for example, the Cauchy-Schwarz inequality gives us a uniform lower bound on the probability of an event which depends on $h_2|_U$ in terms of the probability of the corresponding event computed using the law of $h_1|_U$.
 We will make use of this fact shortly.